 Each of our business units maintains its own dedicated staff of specialized claims personnel to manage and administer claims arising under policies produced through their respective operations.
 The claims process is managed through a combination of experienced claims managers, seasoned claims supervisors, trained staff adjusters and independent adjustment or appraisal services, when appropriate.
 All adjusters are licensed in those jurisdictions for which they handle claims that require licensing.
 Limits on settlement authority are established for each claims supervisor and staff adjuster based on their level of experience.
-Independent adjusters have no claim settlement authority.
+Certain independent adjusters have limited authority to settle claims.
 Claim exposures are periodically and systematically reviewed by claim supervisors and managers as a method of quality and loss control.
 Large loss exposures are reviewed at least quarterly with senior management of the business unit and monitored by Hallmark senior management.

 Claims personnel receive in-house training and are required to attend various continuing education courses pertaining to topics such as best practices, fraud awareness, legal environment, legislative changes and litigation management.
 Depending on the criteria of each business unit, our claims adjusters are assigned a variety of claims to enhance their knowledge and ensure their continued development in efficiently handling claims.
-As of December 31, 2010, our business units had a total of 67 claims managers, supervisors and adjusters with an average experience of approximately 15 years.
+As of December 31, 2011, our business units had a total of 85 claims managers, supervisors and adjusters with an average experience of approximately 16 years.